 Neurodiversity in the workplace is an important topic that is currently getting a lot of discussion.
-As we strive to make the workforce more diverse, the unique strengths of candidates with neurodiversity is being recognized.
+As we strive to make the workforce more diverse, the unique strengths of candidates with neurodiversity are being recognized.

-Unfortunately the typical job interview format is not set up to be ideal for neurodiverse candidates.
+Unfortunately, the typical job interview format is not set up to be ideal for neurodiverse candidates.
 As a result, talented neurodiverse candidates may not do as well in the job interview, and therefore find it harder to land jobs, than their neurotypical counterparts.

 We have had many requests to create some material that addresses this topic.

 In addition to this blog post, we have also created specific lessons that walk neurodiverse candidates through the job interview process, focusing on the common challenges they face and how to overcome them.

 The traditional job interview format assumes that everyone thinks and processes information the same way.